LEADING WITH VISION

 “AEO’s purpose is to show the world there is REAL power in the optimism of youth.
 This strong north star, along with our core values – People, Passion, Innovation, Integrity, and Teamwork – have served as solid and steady foundations.
 We take our responsibility as a corporate citizen very seriously.“

 Jay served as Chief Executive Officer of American Eagle Outfitters from 1992 to 2002, and again from 2014 to present.
 He has served as Executive Chairman of the Board continuously since 1992.
 Jay has more than four decades of experience leading well-known retail brands, many of which are owned by Schottenstein Stores Corporation, a family business first established by Jay’s grandfather, Ephraim, over a century ago.
 Jay is currently Chairman, President, and CEO of Schottenstein Stores Corp., Chairman and CEO of American Signature Inc., Executive Chairman of Designer Brands, Inc., and Chairman and CEO of SB360 Capital Partners.
-He also holds a board position at Albertsons Companies.
 He is widely recognized as a respected figure in the retail industry.

 Beyond his numerous professional roles and responsibilities, Jay dedicates significant time to civic and cultural organizations.
 Jerome Schottenstein was famous for helping people in need, and Jay has followed in his father’s footsteps.
 In 1985, Jay and his wife founded the Jay and Jeanie Schottenstein Foundation, the couple’s personal philanthropic organization.
 Together, the two of them have donated millions of dollars to causes dear to their hearts, from arts and culture to cardiovascular research.